daveprowse/tac-live/lab-05/05-instructions.md

 - In version.tf, use the standard terraform block code that you have used previously.
 - In provider.tf, use the standard provider block code that you have used previously.
 Change the region to meet your geographical requirements.
 - Copy the code from code-main.txt to your main.tf file.
-Analyze this file.
-Find the block named `resource "aws_key_pair"` and add your SSH public key where it says `public_key`
+  - Analyze this file.
+  - Find the block named `resource "aws_key_pair"`
+  - Add your SSH public key where it says `public_key`
 - Copy the code from code-outputs.txt to your outputs.tf file.
 Analyze this file.
 What information will Terraform supply you with when the terraform apply is complete?

 > Note: If you were to apply the infrastructure and attempt to SSH in, you would use the `ubuntu` username.
 For example, you might do something similar to this: